junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "I was thinking about hurting you again, when I came into the room."
 Dean confesses, ashamed of himself.
 "I was desperate to save my brother.
 But don't worry, I'll go look for another way."

 Cas catches Dean's fingers in his palm, stopping his search.
 "You don't have to worry about hurting me.
 I trust you mean well.
-Why don't you let me meet Sam.
+Why don't you let me meet Sam?
 Maybe there is something I can do for him, like you did for me."

 Dean widens his eyes in surprise and joy.
 He nods, relief and hope fulfilling his chest.
 "Yeah, yeah -- Sam would like that, too."